AyushGoel06/competetive-programming-SOC-/README.md

 *   **Boring Day:** A greedy sliding window approach to partition the array into valid segments.
 *   **Even-Odd Game:** Sorting the array descending and greedily picking the largest available number (or denying the opponent).
 *   **Creating the Contest:** Finding the longest contiguous subsegment that satisfies the multiplication constraint.
-*   **Two Large Bags:**
+*   **Two Large Bags:** Couldnt solve
-*   **It All Went Sideways:**
+*   **It All Went Sideways:** Couldnt solve

 ---

 ## Week 4: Tackling Dynamic Programming
 **Summary:** The toughest week so far.
 I had to step away from the IDE and spend time on theory to truly internalize state definitions and transitions.
 Moving from 1D DP into 2D state spaces, knapsack problems, and interval-based DP required a completely new paradigm of thinking.
+This week felt really not managed properly as some ques required understanding of graph and bfs which were supposed to be completed in a later stage

 **Questions Solved & Main Approaches:**
 *   **k-Tree:** 1D DP utilizing state variables to track path sums and whether the required weight has been included.